sappzzgithub/Expiry_risk_project/README.md

-# 📊 Grocery Expiry Risk Prediction Project
+# 📊 Product Expiry Risk Prediction Project

 ## Overview
 This project presents an **Inventory Insights Dashboard** designed to combat grocery waste by predicting expiry risks, providing actionable recommendations, and visualizing key inventory trends.
 It integrates a robust backend pipeline—responsible for data preprocessing, demand forecasting, risk scoring, and recommendation generation—with an intuitive **Streamlit dashboard** for visualization and interaction.